coreos/vault-operator/README.md

       Vault is unready because it is uninitialized and sealed.

+### Using the Vault cluster

-For information on using the deployed Vault, see [vault.md](./doc/user/vault.md) .
+For information on using the deployed Vault cluster, see the [Vault usage guide](./doc/user/vault.md).

 Consult the [monitoring guide](./doc/user/monitoring.md) on how to monitor and alert on a Vault cluster with Prometheus.

+See the [recovery guide](./doc/user/recovery.md) on how to backup and restore Vault cluster data using the etcd opeartor

 ### Uninstalling Vault operator